keithwongg/moonstone-island-potion-calculator/README.md

 - add a bookmarked section - save options to local storage
 - do a future export and import of json

+sections:
+- maybe default is the dropdown section, but if user wants to use and define traits to get the crop, they can also do so by toggling another section